floatingpixels/supabase-nuxt/README.md

 Default: `false`

-Redirect automatically to the configured login page if a non authenticated user is navigating to a page.
-When set to `true` a global middleware is used to check for a logged-in supabase use on all non-excluded routes.
+Re-direct automatically to the configured login page if a non authenticated user is navigating to a page.
+When set to `true` a global middleware is used to check for a logged-in Supabase use on all non-excluded routes.

 ### `redirectOptions`